Blood Pattern Recognition

 - Pattern identification angle of impact

 Upon completion the student will be able to:

-- Be able to make a global interpretation of what might have happened and Know the possibilities of forensic blood pattern analysis
+- Be able to make a global interpretation of what might have happened, and

-Each time this seminar is offered, details such as dates, time, location, registration fees, continuing education units (CEUs) offered, and relevant instructor information will be available on the registration form found in the calendar.
+Each time this seminar is offered, details such as dates, time, location, registration fees, continuing education units (CEUs) offered and relevant instructor information will be available on the registration form found in the calendar.